MFlowCode/MFC/docs/documentation/case.md

 `mu_l0`, `ss`, and `pv` correspond to the liquid viscosity, surface tension, and vapor pressure, respectively.
 `gamma_v`, `M_v`, `mu_v`, and `k_v` specify the specific heat ratio, molecular weight, viscosity, and thermal conductivity of a chosen component.
 Implementation of the parameterse into the model follow [Ando (2010)](references.md#Ando10).

+- `qbmm` activates quadrature by method of moments, which assumes a PDF for bubble radius and velocity.

+- `dist_type` specifies the initial joint PDF of initial bubble radius and bubble velocity required in qbmm. `dist_type` $=$ 1  and 2 correspond to binormal and lognormal-normal distributions respectively.

+- `sigR` specifies the standard deviation of the PDF of bubble radius required in qbmm.

+- `sigV` specifies the standard deviation of the PDF of bubble velocity required in qbmm.

+- `rhoRV` specifies the correlation coefficient of the joint PDF of bubble radius and bubble velocity required in qbmm.

 ### 9. Velocity Field Setup